thunlp/ChatEval/README.md

 We'd like to extend our heartfelt gratitude to [FastChat](https://github.com/lm-sys/FastChat) for their outstanding framework.
 Our demo was built upon the foundation they provided.

-If you like to run the above arena-style demo, follow these steps:
+If you like to run the above arena-style demo, first make sure that you install FastChat correctly as stated in [Installation](#installation) and follow these steps:

 1. **Navigate to FastChat folder under our project**
 ```bash